Shalika germs for tamely ramified elements in $GL_n$: Introduction

-\begin{displayquote} {\em L'auteur est convaincu qu'il existe une bonne combinatoire, moins naïve que celle utilisée ici, qui devrait permettre de calculer les germes.} - J.-L. Waldspurger \cite{W2} \end{displayquote}Our method of computation of the germs will use Waldspurger's techniques from \cite{W1, W2}, the most notable difference being in our use of the Lie algebra $\fg\fl_n$ in place of $GL_n$, and replacing, or rather extending, his PSH-algebra calculations by the {\em elliptic Hall algebra}.
-This greatly clarifies the resulting combinatorics, giving a formula which is essentially computable ''by hand" \footnote{Computer code available at \url{https://www.math.toronto.edu/salomon/Shalika.zip} and in the arXiv submission.}.
+\begin{displayquote} {\em L'auteur est convaincu qu'il existe une bonne combinatoire, moins naïve que celle utilisée ici, qui devrait permettre de calculer les germes.} - J.-L. Waldspurger \cite{W2} \end{displayquote}Our method of computation of the germs will use Waldspurger's techniques from \cite{W1, W2}.
+Notably we replace, or rather extend, the PSH-algebra calculations in {\em loc. cit.} by the {\em elliptic Hall algebra}.
+This greatly clarifies the resulting combinatorics, giving a formula which is essentially computable ''by hand" \footnote{Computer code available at \url{http://math.aalto.fi/~kivineo3/Shalika.zip} and in the arXiv submission.}.

 The elliptic Hall algebra (EHA) has appeared in many guises related to automorphic forms, starting with the original article of Burban and Schiffmann \cite{BS1}.
 For us, it appears through a ''shuffle algebra" action on the algebra of symmetric functions in infinitely many variables \cite{SVKTheory, NegutKTheory}.
-More precisely, much of this paper is concerned with a symmetric function we denote $\fgamma=\frs$, which can be constructed using this action, as we will explain in Section \ref{sec:knots}.
-We have called $\frs$ ''the master symmetric function" for lack of a better name.
-In modern language, it is the $t\to 1$ limit of the $n\to \infty$ limit of a symmetric polynomial in $n$ variables, which appears in the definition {\em superpolynomial} for an iterated torus knot \cite{CD, GN}.
+More precisely, much of this paper is concerned with a symmetric function we denote by $\fgamma$ attached to any tamely ramified regular semisimple element in $\fg\fl_n(F)$.
+This symmetric function can be constructed using the action of the elliptic Hall algebra on the Fock space, as explained in Sections \ref{sec:knots} and \ref{sec:combinatorics}.
+We have called $\fgamma$ ''the master symmetric function" for lack of a better name.
+When $\gamma$ is totally ramified, $\fgamma$ essentially equals another symmetric function which we denote $\fpq$.
+A version of this latter function has appeared before in the knot theory literature; $\fpq$ is the $t\to 1$ limit of a symmetric function implicitly appearing in the definition of the {\em superpolynomial} for an iterated torus knot in the work of Cherednik--Danilenko \cite{CD, GN}.
+A precise definition is given in Sections \ref{sec:eha}, \ref{sec:knots}.

-In \cite{W1, W2}, Waldspurger already essentially introduces this symmetric function, but mostly as a bookkeeping tool which turns out to be helpful because of the relation to calculations in the Hall algebra of $GL_n(\F_q)$.
-Apparently, the relationship of Shalika germs to this Hall algebra was first suggested to him by B. Srinivasan.
+In the papers \cite{W1, W2}, Waldspurger already essentially introduces the symmetric function we call $\fgamma$, but mostly as a bookkeeping tool which turns out to be helpful because of the relation to calculations in the Hall algebra of $GL_n(\F_q)$, under its incarnation as Zelevinsky's PSH-algebra \cite{Zelevinsky}.
+Apparently, the relationship of Shalika germs to this Hall algebra was first suggested to Waldspurger by B. Srinivasan.
+We note that the papers \cite{W1,W2} a priori employ the group $GL_n(F)$ instead of the Lie algebra $\fg\fl_n(F)$; their connection is straightforward and is explained in Section \ref{sec:orbitalintegrals}.